Skip to content

 Measure this metric quarterly or annually, and compare it to company-wide averages.

-7. Number of Projects Per Customer Onboarding Rep
+7. Number of Projects Per Rep

 You can also use this metric to support staff recognition, forecasting, and planning.